Privacy Policy

 10. How long we keep information

-We keep personal information for as long as your account is active or as needed to provide services, and afterwards only as required to comply with our legal obligations, resolve disputes and enforce our agreements.
+We keep personal information only as long as needed for the purposes in this policy or as required by law.
 When information is no longer needed, we take reasonable steps to securely delete or de-identify it.

 11. Your choices and rights